orreries/NLP-AAVE_OMA/README.md

 being used by individuals outside of Black communities it is used improperly and in a manner that is flippant usually in the context of a joke, or being the joke itself.
 This type of flagrant usage of AAVE has been coined digital blackface.

+# Workflow:
-workflow: identifies libraries used and explains the important steps being taken in the code.
+identifies libraries used and explains the important steps being taken in the code.

 # Further Study: